UPDATED: FEBRUARY 2022

 - Assess your immediate surroundings and determine a need for immediate evacuation, medical attention, or for any safe shelter.

-- Look out for any designated storm shelters, state and federal government agencies often have preparations in the event of a pending or ongoing hurricanes.
+- Look out for any designated storm shelters, state and federal government agencies often have hurricane preparations in the event of a pending or ongoing hurricanes.

 - Only use generators outdoors and away from windows.

 - Always listen for emergency information and alerts.
+In the U.S. this information may come from the National Weather Service.

-A storm surge is water from the ocean that is moved toward the shore by the strong winds.
+A storm surge is water from the ocean that is moved toward the shore by the high winds.
 Storm surges come in burst and is the main cause of coastal and inland flooding.
 At times, waters may reach over 15 or more feet pushing water miles inland engendering both property and livelihoods.

 - Know the general area that the hurricane will travel.